MaxEntroy/testgit/readme.txt

-merge with no fast forward really, last time we forget the --no-ff arg. this is just a test. what is the use of git fetch.
+merge with no fast forward really, last time we forget the --no-ff arg. this is just a test. what is the use of git fetch. i want to see the diff in multilple file in readme.txt